IslamAlsawaftah/reading-notes/Hashtables.md

 If two keys ever ultimately resolved to the same index, then two calls to .Add(key, val) with different keys would overwrite each other.

-Each index in the array is called a “bucket” because it can store multiple key/value pairs.
+Each index in the array is called a â€œbucketâ€ because it can store multiple key/value pairs.

-### Hash maps do this to store values:
+### Hash maps do this to store values

 accept a key